WCSCourses/GenEpiLAC2024/Manuals/Sequencing&QC/Sequencing&QC.md

 **How many reads are there in CTMA_1441_longds.fastq.gz?**
 **What is the median read length, N50 and median quality score?**

-Now, let's imporve the quality of our long reads using Filtlong.
+Now, let's improve the quality of our long reads using Filtlong.
 We will remove the worst reads (short length and low accuracy) with --keep_percent 90 and just keep those reads which are longer than 1000 kb (--min-length 1000):

 ```
 filtlong --min_length 1000 --keep_percent 90 CTMA_1441_longds.fastq.gz | gzip > CTMA_1441_longds_filt.fastq.gz